Comp-coder-4/E-Commerce_Cleaning/00_README.md

 ______________________________________
 The data source provides a messy e-commerce sales table

-## Business Objective: Clean the sales data to prepare for analysis
+## Business Objective: Clean the sales data

 The goal was to improve the data quality of the dataset.